Our Context

 Communication

-From emails to body language, education teaches us how to connect and be understood.
+From listening and speaking to writing and collaboration, education teaches children how to connect with others and be understood.

 Opportunity

-Without basic education, children are often left behind.
-With it, they can dream bigger and go further.
+Without basic education, many children are left behind.
+With it, they gain the ability to imagine broader possibilities for their future.